Enquire About This Tour Code EEBI Balkans to Istanbul

 Day 35 to 36 - Brașov

-Braşov is a fabulous base for exploring the surrounding countryside, where the air is fresh and the people friendly.
-Surrounded on three sides by the Carpathian Mountains, it was a perfect place for a medieval settlement and much of the Old City, founded by the Teutonic Knights in 1211 has been restored.
-You can visit the fortress of Cetăţuia Braşovului and wander up Rope Street, the narrowest street in Europe or visit Rasnov Castle.
+Surrounded on three sides by the Carpathian Mountains, Brasov was a perfect place for a medieval settlement and much of the Old City, founded by the Teutonic Knights in 1211, has been restored.
+You can visit Rasnov Castle, the fortress of Cetăţuia Braşovului or wander up Rope Street, the narrowest street in Europe.
+Braşov also provides a great base for exploring the surrounding countryside of the Transylvania region, where the air is fresh and the people friendly.
 We visit the nearby Bran Castle which is marketed as ‘Dracula’s Castle’ and is (incorrectly) said to have been the home of Vlad the Impaler.
+We also explore the beautiful Peles Castle, the striking Rupea Fortress and the fortified churches of Prejmer and Viscri, the latter of which is a UNESCO World Heritage Site.

-Included Excursions: Bran (Dracula's) Castle • Traditional fortified church
+Included Excursions: Bran (Dracula's) Castle • Peles Castle •Traditional fortified churches of Viscri and Prejmer • Rupea Fortress

 Optional Excursions: Black Church – €1 • The Council Square - Piata Sfatulu – free • Brasov's defensive fortifications – free • Art Museum – Leu 5 • Brasov History Museum – Leu 5 • Ethnographic Museum – Leu 3.50